seungukj/seungukj.github.io/_posts_private/2199-01-01-future-post.md

 ## How to make a properly synced local repo from my Github repos

- 1. Start with an empty folder X.
+ 1. Start with a folder X.
  1. Run VS Code and open the folder X.
  1. At the initial *Welcome* tab, select Start > Clone Git Repository...
  1. If not logged into GitHub, then log in; if already done, select from my repos.
+ 1. The system will clone the repo and store it into a new folder Y (often the name of the repo).
- 1. The system will clone the repo.
-Once done, open it on the new thread.
-(This will practically ignore all other "blank projects" in the folder X.)
+ 1. Once done, open the repo on the new thread.
+(This will practically open folder Y.)
  1. Now enjoy committing and syncing this via remote repo.

  > Note: the above steps requires *disabling* Protected branch update.
 Go to